MarshMeadow/ReSpotifuck/README.md

 ReSpotifuck is a lightweight, open-source Android application that serves as a simple WebView wrapper for the Spotify Web Player (`spotify.com`).

 The app provides a minimal interface that loads the Spotify website directly inside an Android WebView.
+It also integrates WebView content filtering to reduce or block many advertisements and unnecessary web resources during browsing.
+The effectiveness of content blocking may vary as the Spotify Web Player changes over time.

 > [!IMPORTANT]
 > **Disclaimer**
 >
 > ReSpotifuck is **not affiliated with, endorsed by, or sponsored by Spotify**.
 Spotify is a trademark of Spotify AB.
-This project is intended for educational and development purposes.
+This project is provided for educational and development purposes.

 ## Features

 * 🎵 Lightweight Android WebView wrapper
 * 🌐 Uses the Spotify Web Player
-* 📱 Minimal and easy-to-use interface
+* 🛡️ Integrated WebView content filtering to reduce or block many web-based advertisements
+* 🚀 Fast startup with a minimal user interface
-* 💚 Open Source
+* 💚 Fully open source

 ## Original Source Code